neh21/Krishi_Sahyog/README.md

 </div>

-## Inspiration
-The inspiration behind KrishiSahyog stems from the urgent need to combat agricultural fraud, which severely impacts farmers globally, especially those in rural areas with limited resources and access to information.
-The platform aims to empower farmers by providing a safe space to report incidents of fraud anonymously and to access educational resources that enhance their awareness and ability to prevent such fraudulent activities.

 ## What it does
 KrishiSahyog is a web application that allows farmers to register and authenticate themselves.
 Once authenticated, farmers can create public posts detailing incidents of agricultural fraud, including types like counterfeit inputs, deceptive marketing, and land disputes.
 These posts include relevant details such as location, date, and supporting evidence (photos, documents).
 The platform ensures anonymity, protecting farmers from potential reprisals.